tanishq51099/Generative-Question-Answering/README.md

 For Llama2, we used the same prompt of returning “no answer” and wrote in the prompt format specific to Llama2.

 =======
-# Generative Question Answering

-This project aims to build a question answering system using T5 model.

 ## Installation